 How Smart Are Skunks?

-Skunks are smart animals with a temperament that varies from one to another.
-Therefore, they have distinctive personalities like cats and dogs.
+Skunks are smart, curious, and sensitive animals with a temperament that varies from one to another, much like the distinctive personalities that cats and dogs have.

 List of Sources